 Also, this is a low-carb diet.
 There are numerous self-reports by fitness experts that low-carb diets induce a better odor.

 Lastly, high meat consumption also has a negative effect on your body odor vs a plant-based diet.
-Cristy leans more towards plant-based proteins than meat.
+Cristy leans more towards vegetarian proteins than meat.

 This could explain why she notices changes in her body odor vs people who stick with the Code Red diet and still consuming meat.